Miky8745/MC-Script-Examples/README.md

 - `output.redstone.turnOnRedstoneSignal()`: Turns on the redstone signal.
 - `output.redstone.turnOffRedstoneSignal()`: Turns off the redstone signal.
-- `output.redstone.setSignalStrength(int power)`: Saves the strength of the redstone signal.
-This method does not turn on the redstone signal; it only sets the power of future signals.
+- `output.redstone.setSignalStrength(int power)`: Saves the strength of the redstone signal. this method does not turn on the redstone signal; it only sets the power for future signals.

 #### Output.Memory